suricate-php/suricate-php.github.io/events/README.md

 ## Create an EventListener

-All Suricate Event Listeners are created with objects that extends abstract class `\Suricate\Interfaces\EventListener`:
+All Suricate Event Listeners are created with objects that extends abstract class `\Suricate\Event\EventListener`:

 ```php
 <?php